Casimir effect in DFR space-time: Introduction

-We also show that the massless DFRA scalar theory in 7-dimensions gives a massive scalar theory in 4-dimensions under Kaluza-Klein reduction .
-The modification of Casimir effect using this model is also calculated.
+We also show that the massless DFRA scalar theory in 7-dimensions gives a massive scalar theory in 4-dimensions under Kaluza-Klein reduction.
+Also the modification of the Casimir effect using this model is calculated.